HarshBaldaniya/StackOverFlowClone/README.md

 ## Demo

 To see a demo of this project, check out this [Live](https://stackoverflowclone-1crj.onrender.com/).
 But for this we need to give authenticated.
+- its work in my local address: '127.0.0.1'.

 - Create User:- POST -> http://localhost:8081/register
 - Login:- POST -> http://localhost:8081/login